Simon Fraser University, supported by PICS, is proud to launch Living Lab.

 - Reducing operational waste

-The Living Lab program will accept research proposals until Oct.
-30, 2020.
+The Living Lab program will accept research proposals until a new extended deadline of November 13, 2020.
 SFU graduate students from all disciplines may submit proposals with the support of their faculty advisor.

 Learn more and submit your research proposal at Living Lab.